Grace Davidson: Other collaborations

 Since 2007, Davidson has worked in partnership with composer and saxophonist Christian Forshaw, as the soprano soloist for the albums Renouncement (2007), Midwinter (2008) and Songs of Solace (2012).
-Their fourth album together Historical Fiction was recorded during the 2020 Covid-19 lockdown and was released on 17 September 2021.
+Their fourth album together Historical Fiction was recorded during the 2020 COVID-19 lockdown and was released on 17 September 2021.

+In 2016, Davidson met composer Rodrigo Ruiz while recording some of his early songs for An Everlasting Dawn (2017), after which the soprano commissioned a new song cycle from him.
+When the work was finished in 2020, Venus and Adonis became the first song cycle known to be written by a Mexican composer, as well as the only known song cycle (in English or otherwise) set entirely to William Shakespeare's texts.
+This song cycle was recorded for Signum Classics and released on the eponymous album Venus & Adonis (2024), celebrating Shakespeare's 460th anniversary year.

 Other composers Davidson has worked with include: